-Are you interested in hosting an event for the Rocky Mountain Chapter?
-We are always in need of someone to help host events for the Rocky Mountain Chapter, such as a field trip, pub talk, or volunteer event.
-Let Ryan Hammons know if you have any ideas for events that you would like to coordinate (email@example.com).
+Are you interested in hosting an event for the Rocky Mountain Chapter, such as a field trip, pub talk, or volunteer event.
+Contact Becky Pierce if you have any ideas for events that you would like to coordinate (email@example.com).

 Become a Rocky Mountain Chapter Board Member!

-We are always looking for a new board members for the Rocky Mountain Chapter.
-Being on the Board doesn't require a huge time commitment, but allows you to get more involved with regional wetland events, help direct the activities of the chapter and establish key relationships with other wetland professionals.
-Please volunteer or nominate others by emailing Andy Herb at firstname.lastname@example.org.
+We are always looking for new Board members for the Rocky Mountain Chapter.
+Being on the Board does not require a huge time commitment but allows you to get more involved with regional wetland events, help direct the activities of the chapter, and establish relationships with other wetland professionals.
+For more information regarding volunteering, please email Becky Pierce at firstname.lastname@example.org.
 Below is a summary of the key responsibilities for all of the Board positions (adapted from the Chapter Standing Rules):